Summary: Chapter V

 Douglass is astounded by the strange kindness of his new mistress, Sophia Auld.
-Mrs. Auld has never owned a slave before and seems untouched by the evils of slavery.
+Mrs. Auld has never "owned" an enslaved person before and seems untouched by the evils of slavery.
 Douglass is confused by her.
 Unlike other white women, she does not appreciate his subservience and does not punish him for looking her in the eye.
 Yet, after some time, the disease of slaveholding overtakes Mrs. Auld too.
 Her kindness turns to cruelty, and she is utterly changed as a person.

 When Douglass first comes to live with the Aulds, Mrs. Auld begins to teach him the alphabet and some small words.
-When Hugh Auld realizes what she is doing, he orders her to stop immediately, saying that education ruins slaves, making them unmanageable and unhappy.
-Douglass overhears Mr. Auld and experiences a sudden revelation of the strategy white men use to enslave blacks.
+When Hugh Auld realizes what she is doing, he orders her to stop immediately, saying that education ruins enslaved people, making them unmanageable and unhappy.
+Douglass overhears Mr. Auld and experiences a sudden revelation of the strategy white men use to enslave Black people.
 He now understands what he must do to win his freedom.
 Douglass is thankful to Hugh Auld for this enlightenment.